AwesomeEcosystem/enjine/README.md

 > Progressive Interoperable Full Stack Application Data Management Framework

+> Lets build a digital global data flow infrastructure for an open, tranparent and effecient future!

 # Concept

 Parts of a full *data management backend* with implemented *authentication* are designed into classes for scalable architecture, which safes much time!